alexfernandez/alexfernandez.github.io/2022/building-bridges.md

 The cowboy, having invested so much effort and time, tells her that he will go on with his project.

+After a couple of months he comes again to the engineer, utterly defeated while simulating casualness, and asks for the engineer's help.
+It is completed in three weeks, under budget since she is very cost-conscious, and it is not really very challenging.

+### 🤌 Second Moral

-This contrived example tries to illustrate the reality of software projects as they grow: the techniques that were once appropriate may become a real
+This contrived example tries to illustrate the reality of evolving software: the techniques that were once appropriate may become a real drag as the system grows.

-## Conclusion
+## 🤔 Conclusion

 All tools, just like [physical laws](/2022/understanding-limits), have their range of application.
-In engineering disciplines,
-and in particular in software engineering, it becomes crucial to detect
+The good engineer needs to know and dominate a wide range of techniques, and be able to switch between them depending on the needs of the project.

-### Acknowledgements
+### 🙏 Acknowledgements

 Thanks to my colleagues,
 in particular to